melo616/MachineLearning/dayone.md

     - Uniform (straight line across)
     - Beta eg for conversion rate

-P(spam | message) => conditional probability statement
-Bayes theorum
+## Bayes Theorum
+**Bayes theorum is a formula used to evaluate the conditional probability of something, i.e. the probability of something occurring given other occurrences in the past.**
+Mathematically Bayes Theorum is expressed as:
+\[ P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)} \]

+Where:
+- \( P(A|B) \) is the probability of event A given that event B has occurred.
+- \( P(B|A) \) is the probability of event B given that event A has occurred.
+- \( P(A) \) is the prior probability of event A.
+- \( P(B) \) is the prior probability of event B.

-    -naive Bayes sees all words in isolation, not adding probability of seeing one word given another (naive independence) Laplace smoothing eliminates the issue of having the numerator be 0 when calculating probability.
+- naive Bayes sees all words in isolation, not adding probability of seeing one word given another (naive independence)
+- Laplace smoothing eliminates the issue of having the numerator be 0 when calculating probability.
 It involves adding 1 to the numerator and 2 to the denominator
-Tokenization takes in a string and separates the words into an array Stop word removal - gets rid of words that don't add significant meaning, such as "is" Non alphabetic removal - gets rid of random chars
+- Tokenization takes in a string and separates the words into an array
+- Stop word removal - gets rid of words that don't add significant meaning, such as "is"
+- Non alphabetic removal - gets rid of random chars
-Stemming: removes ending from different stem.
+- Stemming: removes ending from different stem.
 Lemmatization takes a more nuanced approach to get a more accurate stem.
 However, it is more accurate than stemming.
-* if you lowercase everything, you could lose the meaning of proper nouns, e.g. Mark => mark (n, verb)
+- Note: if you lowercase everything, you could lose the meaning of proper nouns, e.g. Mark => mark (n, verb)
-Vectorization: changes it to binary whether or not its in the model's vocabulary Bernoulli model
+- Vectorization: changes it to binary whether or not its in the model's vocabulary
+- Bernoulli model: a probability model using binary to express a successful outcome or a failure
-Denominator is called the evidence; result of the entire model is called posterior
+- Denominator is called the evidence; result of the entire model is called posterior